allanlimo02/myportfolio/README.md

 * run this comand in your terminal git clone https//:github.com/allanlimo02/portfolio

 ## Known Bugs
-Currently, i have fixed alll the bugs it had, unless you add your code, that you will need to refix any mulfunctioning
+Currently, i have fixed all the bugs it had, unless you add your code, that you will need to refix any mulfunctioning
 ## Technologies Used
 In this project, I used the following technologies:
 * HTML